• About

 What Is A 1031 Exchange?

-A 1031 exchange is a real estate investment vehicle that allows investors to exchange one investment property for another while simultaneously allowing deferral of capital gains or losses and capital gains tax that would otherwise be due at the time of sale.
+A 1031 exchange is a real estate investment vehicle that allows investors to exchange one investment property for another while simultaneously allowing the deferral of capital gains or losses and capital gains tax that would otherwise be due at the time of sale.
 This strategy is popular among investors who want to substantially improve their properties without paying taxes on the profits.

 Key Advantages of A Qualified Opportunity Zone